moreauleonard/AutoDeployForcepointCertificateVPNClient/README.md

 ```

 ### Deploy VPN on user computer
-Script must be run with user session.
+Script must be run under user session.
-To do so, either make the user launch deploy script manually
+To do so, either make the user manually launch script
 or, create a scheduled task that will launch script impersonating user, on user computer.
 #### PFX
 ```powershell